-Subscribers may request re-key of a certificate prior to a certificate's expiration.
-After receiving a request for re-key, DigiCert creates a new certificate with the same certificate contents except for a new Public Key and, optionally, an extended validity period.
-If the certificate has an extended validity period, DigiCert may perform some revalidation of the Applicant but may also rely on information previously provided or obtained.
+Subscribers may request re-key of a Certificate prior to a Certificate's expiration.
+After receiving a request for re-key, DigiCert creates a new Certificate with the same certificate contents except for a new Public Key and, optionally, an extended validity period.
+If the Certificate has an extended validity period, DigiCert may perform some revalidation of the Applicant but may also rely on information previously provided or obtained.

-Certificate Routine Re-Key Authentication Re-Verification Required DV and OV SSL Server and Username and password At least every 39 months Device Certificates EV SSL Certificates Username and password According to the EV Guidelines Subscriber EV Code Signing Certificates Username and password At least every 39 months Signing Authority EV Code Signing Certificates Username and password At least every 123 months Timestamp EV Code Signing Certificates Username and password At least every 123 months Object Signing Certificates (including Adobe Signing Certificates) Username and password At least every six years Level 1 Client Certificates Username and password At least every nine years Level 2 Client Certificates Current signature key or multi- factor authentication meeting NIST SP 800-63 Level 3 At least every nine years Level 3 and 4 Client Current signature key or multi- At least every nine years
+Certificate Routine Re-Key Authentication Re-Verification Required DV and OV SSL Server and Username and password At least every 39 months Device Certificates EV SSL Certificates Username and password According to the EV Guidelines Subscriber EV Code Signing Username and password At least every 39 months Certificates Signing Authority EV Code Signing Certificates Username and password At least every 123 months Timestamp EV Code Signing Certificates Username and password At least every 123 months Object Signing Certificates (including Adobe Signing Certificates) Username and password At least every six years Level 1 Client Certificates Username and password At least every nine years Level 2 Client Certificates Current signature key or multi- factor authentication meeting NIST SP 800-63 Level 3 At least every nine years Level 3 and 4 Client Certificates and PIV-I Certificates Current signature key or multi- factor authentication meeting NIST SP 800-63 Level 3 At least every nine years Federated Device and Current signature key or multi- At least every nine years Federated Device-hardware factor authentication meeting NIST- 800-63 Level 3 IGTF Certificates Username and password, RA attestation after comparison of At least every 13 months.
+However, Certificates associated with a identity documents, re-authenticate through an approved IdM, or through associated Private Key Private Key restricted solely to a hardware token may be rekeyed or renewed for a period of up to 5 years Authentication-Only Username and password or with None Certificates associated Private Key